WKU Nonprofit Administration Graduate Certificate Program

 - Note: Applicants need a bachelor's degree from an accredited college or university.

-The minimum requirements for acceptance into the Graduate Certificate in Nonprofit Administration are as follows:
+The minimum requirements and procedures for acceptance into the Graduate Certificate in Nonprofit Administration can be found at the following link: http://catalog.wku.edu/graduate/admission/

 How do I learn more?